Who Is Stephen Curry?

 Stephen Curry’s Wife and Daughters

 Stephen Curry married his college sweetheart, Ayesha Alexander, on July 30, 2011.
-Born on March 23, 1989, in Toronto, Canada, Ayesha Curry is an actress and producer best known for the 2015 movie ‘Ballers’ and is the host of Ayesha's Home Kitchen on the Food Network.
+Born on March 23, 1989, in Toronto, Canada, Ayesha Curry is an entrepreneur and former actress known for the HBO series Ballers and as the host of Ayesha's Home Kitchen on the Food Network.

 Parents and Brother